Craig Lindfield: Runcorn Linnets

 In January 2020 he joined Runcorn Linnets.

 Colwyn Bay

 In January 2022 he moved to Cymru North club Colwyn Bay.
 During his time with Colwyn Bay, Craig helped the team achieve promotion to the Cymru Premier for the first time in the club's history.
 He also scored two goals in the Welsh Blood Service League Cup final in a 3-1 win over Porthmadog, helping secure a league and cup double for the club.

 Airbus UK Broughton

 In June 2023 he moved to Cymru North club Airbus UK Broughton.
 Craig scored on his debut in a 3-0 win over Guilsfield F.C.

 Colwyn Bay

 For the 2024–25 season he returned to his former club, Colwyn Bay where he finished the season as the club's top scorer and with a league medal as the club won the Cymru North title.

 Holywell Town

-In summer 2025 he joined Holywell Town.
+In summer 2025 he joined Holywell Town and had a successful season for the club culminating in the club gaining promotion to the Cymru Premier.

+Bala Town

+In June 2026 he joined Bala Town.